DOCK-PI3/ESTACION-PRO/ANDROID-DEV.md

 In order to use Winlator to run Windows games you need to use a specific fork named _Winlator Cmod_ as mainline [Winlator](https://winlator.com/) does not offer frontend support.
 The Cmod fork can be downloaded from their GitHub page:\
 https://github.com/coffincolors/winlator

-There are two variants of the fork, Glibc and PRoot, both of which come with some pros and cons with regards to compatibility and performance.
-The Glibc variant is the default emulator in ES-DE, so to use PRoot instead you'll need to select its alternative emulator entry.
+There are three variants of the fork, the main one (aka Bionic) as well as the Glibc and PRoot builds.
+The main variant is the default emulator in ES-DE, so to use Glibc or PRoot instead you'll need to select either of these alternative emulator entries.

 In addition to the official repository there are multiple Winlator builds floating around the Internet, but these have not been extensively tested with ES-DE.